-Setting the Agenda - With the legislative docket provided to schools, students in each chamber will:

-- Offer proposed agendas, which are presented in the order they wish to debate legislation on the docket.
-The chamber will conduct a single-ballot election until one agenda receives a majority vote; or - Convene an "Agenda," "Calendar" or "Rules" Committee, comprised of one representative from each school, who will collaboratively determine an agenda for the duration of the session.
-By virtue of procedure, whatever order this committee settles upon becomes binding unless rules are suspended; or - Convene several committees based on issues (whereby all members of a chamber serve on a committee).
+WHAT'S IT CALLED?
+WHAT'S GOING ON?
+Setting the Agenda With the legislative docket provided to schools, students in each chamber will: Offer proposed agendas, which are presented in the order they wish to debate legislation on the docket.
+The chamber will conduct a single-ballot election until one agenda receives a majority vote; or Convene an Agenda Committee, comprised of one representative from each school, who will collaboratively determine an agenda for the duration of the session.
+By virtue of procedure, whatever order this committee settles upon becomes binding unless rules are suspended; or Convene several committee).
+Care should be taken when setting the agenda to place legislation with authors in the chamber in a higher/earlier position for debate, so students have an opportunity to introduce their bills/resolutions.
 Once the agenda is set, it is considered part of the standing rules of the chamber; changing it (beyond laying an individual bill or resolution on the table) requires a motion to suspend the rules.
 This is considered ill-advised, because it has the potential to be manipulative and consumes time better spent facilitating speeches.

-Presiding Officer Election - Using a single ballot election, presiding officers are elected for each session (or fragment thereof as established by each individual tournament's procedural rules).
+Presiding Officer Election Using a single ballot election, presiding officers are elected for each session (or fragment thereof as established by each individual tournament's procedural rules).
+A template for election voting can be found at www.speechanddebate.org/congressional-debate-judging-forms/ Competition Structure There are many methods of determining who earns a trophy or gavel as the "Best Legislator/Speaker," or "Best Presiding Officer."
+These methods vary in their degree by tournament.
+The recommended method by the National Speech & Debate Association is for judges to rank the top students in the chamber, and for a cumula- tive rank total to determine who advances and placement.
+At some competitions, the top-rated students by judges may be considered a slate of nominees for the chamber to cast a preferential ballot ranking their peers, in order of favor.